 If you die before age 75 the death benefits are normally paid tax free regardless of whether you have taken benefits from your pension or not.
 Beyond age 75 a lump sum will be taxed at 45% or incomes paid to beneficiaries will suffer their marginal rate of income tax.

 How does the Lifetime Allowance affect SIPPs?

-The Government set the standard Lifetime Allowance, (LTA), at £1,073,100m for 2020/21.
+The Government set the standard Lifetime Allowance, (LTA), at £1,073,100m until the end of 2025/26.
 Each time new benefits commence via a drawdown or annuity purchase a portion of your lifetime allowance is used up.
 This is called benefit crystallisation.
 When you reach age 75 any uncrystallised funds will also use up a portion of your LTA.
 Once you have used up your lifetime allowance, any benefits paid above the allowance will be subject to the lifetime allowance charge.
 If excess funds are used to provide a taxable pension, the lifetime allowance charge is 25% of those funds.
 Alternatively if excess funds are paid as a lump sum the lifetime allowance charge is 55%.
 Investcentre will deduct this tax charge from your fund and pay it to HMRC before paying your benefits.

 Clearly, this can be a problem if you over-fund your pension and/or if you are otherwise fortunate enough to benefit from a high rate of growth within your SIPP investments.

 If you have already built up substantial pension savings you may have registered for protection with HMRC.
 This may reduce, or eliminate, any lifetime allowance charge that would otherwise be payable.
 Further protection options have become available as the LTA has been reduced.